Opportunities, challenges, and rewards await you in Alaska!

 An Alaska Registered Nurse license is required to work as a nurse in Alaska.
 The State of Alaska is NOT a part of the interstate compact for nursing licensure.
 Applications and information required for becoming licensed in Alaska are available online.

-If you are considering coming to Alaska for employment, this site will offer useful information on area cost of living, housing, community information and considerations if you are moving from the Lower 48 to Alaska or to another community within Alaska.
+If you are considering coming to Alaska for employment, Finding Work in Alaska will offer useful information on area cost of living, housing, community information and considerations if you are moving from the Lower 48 to Alaska or to another community within Alaska.
 The site is compiled and maintained by the Alaska Department of Labor and Workforce Development.

 Learn about Alaska communities